 If, in reality, you have a bird or a cat – do not hide it behind a IAnimal or similar.
 Better to abstract it to, in pseudo-code, ”Animal = Bird OR Cat”.

 Such as lists, Dictionary, Functor, Monad

 Tools to write Know-as-C

-It is important to remember that the cost of encoding knowledge differs between languages and different points of cost and return exists depending on which team and which time frame the project operates under.
-However, encoding knowledge is vital if you want to know what you have built, if you are building a long lasting product, or where trust or security is important.
+It is important to remember that the cost of encoding knowledge differs between languages and different points of cost and return exist depending on which team and which time frame the project operates under.
+However, encoding knowledge is vital if you want to know what you have built if you are building a long-lasting product, or where trust or security is important.
 That being said, the “bang for the buck” will differ greatly depending on which programming language is used.